How we are regulated

 - Natural Resources Wales, which controls water abstraction, river pollution, flooding and the wider environment.

-The Consumer Council for Water (CCWater) is a statutory body created to represent the interests of customers of the water industry.
-CCWater staff can give you free, independent advice on issues that affect you as a water customer and they will investigate any complaints that you can’t resolve directly with us through our complaints procedures.
+The CCW is a statutory body created to represent the interests of customers of the water industry.
+CCW staff can give you free, independent advice on issues that affect you as a water customer and they will investigate any complaints that you can’t resolve directly with us through our complaints procedures.

 We also work with the UK Government (including the Department for Environment, Food and Rural Affairs and the Welsh Government) to make sure we meet the highest customer service and environmental standards, while offering our customers the lowest prices.